 b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.

-In keeping with the College's Act and regulations, the College assesses an applicant's academic and professional credentials, and language proficiency requirements for certification.
+In keeping with the College's Act and regulations, the College assesses an applicant's academic and professional credentials, language proficiency and professional suitability requirements for certification.